BoyBaykiller/IDKEngine/Readme.md

 SweepSAH is a method to find low cost object splits in top-down BVH builds.
 Other methods include Spatial-Median-Split, Object-Median-Split or BinnedSAH, but SweepSAH produces superior results and is often used as a "reference" for trace speed in the literature.
 I want to discuss how this method works and how it can be implemented efficiently.

-When building a BVH in a top-down manner, we need to partition the parent's set of primitives into two new sets.
+When building a BVH in a top-down manner, we want to partition the parent's set of primitives into two new sets.
 We don't care about ordering and empty sides, so for N primitives that gives us $2^{N - 1} - 1$ possible partitions.
 As an example, here are all for **{A, C, E, J}**:

 #### "Classic" partitions